All Episodes

 I just knocked it off.

-So the firestorm that erupted the media could not believe it.
+So the firestorm that erupted, the media could not believe it.

-Well, I was just telling people what I thought.
+I was just telling people what I thought.

 Okay, agree with me or disagree, but it caused to this day.

-So now here we've got this story in this column in apparently a large well, a Philadelphia weekly, or I don't know if it's a weekly, but it's a local paper that has a 20,000 circulation, and I'm told it's a largely black audience, now accusing McNabb of playing the race card being a fraud on the field while hiding behind excuses, dripping in make-believe racial stereotypes.
+So now here we've got this story in this column in apparently a large, well, a Philadelphia weekly, or I don't know if it's a weekly, but it's a local paper that has a 20,000 circulation, and I'm told it's a largely black audience, now accusing McNabb of playing the race card, being a fraud on the field while hiding behind excuses, dripping in make-believe racial stereotypes.

-However, this week, I felt compelled to offer some personal thoughts about you, McNabb, and your horrific on field performances this season, because at their core there is a lie that you have tried to use to hide the fact that in reality you actually are not that good.
+However, this week, I felt compelled to offer some personal thoughts about you, McNabb, and your horrific on-field performances this season, because at their core, there is a lie that you have tried to use to hide the fact that in reality, you actually are not that good.

 In essence, Donnie, you are mediocre at best.

-And trying to disguise that fact behind some concocted reasoning that African American quarterbacks who can scramble and who can run the ball are somehow lesser field generals than one who can summon up dead on passes at a whim is more insulting off the field and on.
+And trying to disguise that fact behind some concocted reasoning that African-American quarterbacks who can scramble and who can run the ball are somehow lesser field generals than one who can summon up dead-on passes at a whim is more insulting off the field and on.

-Your athleticism and unpredictability to sometimes run with the ball earlier in your career, not only confused defenses, it also thrilled Eagles fans.
+Your athleticism and unpredictability to sometimes run with the ball earlier in your career not only confused defenses, it also thrilled Eagles fans.

-We were elated, we were in awe.
+We were in awe.

-We celebrated the bosses giving you that huge lifetime salary deal, which meant that we'd have you around until it was time for you to join the other retired stars in a TV broadcast booth.
+We celebrated the bosses giving you that huge lifetime salary deal, which meant that we'd have you around until it was time for you to join the other retired stars in the TV broadcast booth.

-But then, Donnie, you played the race card, and practically all of us fell for your hustle.
+But then, Donnie, you played the race card and practically all of us fell for your hustle.

 You scammed this man, and there's no way any longer to refrain from keeping it real.

-We could have remained silent too if you had found another way to remain effective in a winner, but when your mediocre talent becomes so apparent, it's time to call it out.
+We could have remained silent, too, if you had found another way to remain effective in a winner.

-And and quote, and cite examples of true racial barrier breakers in the NFL and in college, who endured hardships and mistreatment and even death on the field in order to break down the barriers.
+And then they go on to just ream this poor guy just to shreds and quote and cite examples of true racial barrier breakers in the NFL and in college who endured hardships and mistreatment and even death on the field in order to break down the barriers.

-Hey Donnie, soup guy, pull your head out of your million dollar Campbell soup bowl for a moment and ask which current quarterback in fact made a gesture like that for members of his squad.
+Hey, Donnie, soup guy, pull your head out of your million-dollar Campbell Soup Bowl for a moment and ask which current quarterback, in fact, made a gesture like that for members of his squad.

-To name Tom Brady ring a bell.
+The name Tom Brady ring a bell.

 Isn't he the guy who took home last year's Super Bowl ring while you were standing in the soup line?

-And it it just it it goes on.
+And it just, it goes on.

-The Philadelphia media too, and I have to tell you this night this is the local paper, they're all local papers, a small 20,000 circulation.
+The Philadelphia media, too, and I have to tell you this, this is the local paper.

-After the Cowboys game on a Monday night game in which McNabb threw the interception, it guaranteed an Eagles loss and snatched a loss from the jaws of victory, and that's when McNabb did the final damage to his sports hernia that ended his season and dictated the surgery.
+After the Cowboys game on a Monday night game in which McNabb threw the interception, it guaranteed an Eagles loss and snatched a loss from the jaws of victory.

 I made it a point to read the Philadelphia papers the next day.

-Here is McNabb playing hurt, putting up with all this abuse from Terrell Owens from training camp on.
+Here is McNabb playing hurt, putting up with all this abuse from Terrell Owens from Training Camp On.

 He's playing hurt, and he's doing his best to keep the Eagles in contention while they're having all of these problems.